Validation in the eiConsole

 The Validation Processor is a Processor component in the eiConsole that allows users to perform validation against an XML input source using a set of defined Rules and Validators.
-The output and behavior governing the conditions under which output is altered and produced is also configurable.
-This tutorial offers a step-by-step walk-through of the Validation Processor for the purposes of performing simple schema (XSD).
+The output and behavior governing the conditions under which output is altered and produced are also configurable.
+This tutorial offers a step-by-step walk-through of the Validation Processor for the purposes of performing it on a simple schema (XSD).

 The Validation Processor